Source: Colorado's Tucker expected to join MSU

 The Athletic first reported MSU's expected hire of Tucker.

-The 48-year-old Tucker will replace Mark Dantonio, who announced his retirement last week after 13 seasons at Michigan State.
-Dantonio went 132-74, winning or sharing three Big Ten championships and reaching the College Football Playoff in 2015.
-He left as Michigan State's all-time coaching wins leader but also facing a lawsuit from former recruiting director Curtis Blackwell, who alleges that Dantonio committed multiple NCAA violations.
+Tucker, 48, will replace Mark Dantonio, who announced his retirement last week after 13 seasons at Michigan State.
+Dantonio, 63, went 114-57 with the Spartans, winning or sharing three Big Ten championships and reaching the College Football Playoff in 2015.
+He left as Michigan State's all-time winningest coach but also is facing a lawsuit from former recruiting director Curtis Blackwell, who alleges that Dantonio committed multiple NCAA violations.